During the last four years, NXP Semiconductors was involved in the OPTIMUM project, spearheaded by

 team spirit and drive to solve the—sometimes challenging—tasks.
 In the end, the NXP team created a

 very good basis for future smart solutions in industrial material handling of Industry 4.0.

 For the reviewers of OPTIMUM, the results were impressive, telling the consortium, “the project

 has clearly overachieved.
 It shows an outstanding achievement in human capital, dissemination,

-standardization and patents.
+standardization.
 It has really demonstrated in real life use cases the digital

 transformation expected with Industry 4.0.
 The management of the project has been excellent, and